Small Companies and Private Investors are Taking Over Domestic Petroleum Industry

 With the major oil companies focusing on projects overseas, independent energy companies are able to acquire prime leases in the heart of America’s energy producing areas.
 Some of these projects involve developing proven reserves in existing oil and gas fields, where the probability of success is greater than 90%.

-Since most of the companies that list projects at the Energy Exchange in Houston are these independent oil and gas operators, this presents a tremendous window of opportunity for accredited investors with the willingness to accept a slightly increased risk in return for a substantial increase of return on investment.
+Since most of the companies that list projects on the Energy Exchange are independent oil and gas operators, this presents a tremendous window of opportunity for accredited investors with the willingness to accept a slightly increased risk in return for a substantial increase of return on investment.